JetBrains/intellij-sdk-docs/topics/Window-sizes.md

 #### Example 3

-Instead of setting a default size for the <control>Diagram</control> popup, add horizontal and vertical 100&nbsp;px insets inside the <control>Diagram</control> popup, and make the width and height adaptive to its content.
-This will help small diagrams be more noticeable and make a diagram popup of any size easier to read.
+Instead of setting a default size for the <control>Diagram</control> popup, add 100&nbsp;px horizontal and vertical insets inside it and make the width and height adaptive to its content.
+This will help small diagrams be more noticeable and make the Diagram popup of any size easier to read.

 <table style="none" border="false">
     <tr>